-At Winlight, our optical manufacturing procedures allow us to make a wide variety of optical parts, whether plane, spherical, aspherical or even freeform.
+At Winlight Systems, our optical manufacturing procedures allow us to make a wide variety of optical parts, whether plane, spherical, aspherical or even freeform.

 Our workshop employs polishing processes that ensure accuracy to within several nanometers of the specified shape and several angstroms in surface roughness.